Martchus/tagparser/README.md

 ```
 #include <tagparser/mediafileinfo.h>
 #include <tagparser/diagnostics.h>
+#include <tagparser/progressfeedback.h>

 // create a MediaFileInfo for high-level access to overall functionality of the library
-TagParser::MediaFileInfo fileInfo;
+auto fileInfo = MediaFileInfo();

 // create container for errors, warnings, etc.
-Diagnostics diag;
+auto diag = Diagnostics();

+// create handle to abort gracefully and get feedback during during long operations
+auto progress = AbortableProgressFeedback([callback for status update], [callback for percentage-only updates]);

 // open file (might throw ios_base::failure)
 fileInfo.setPath("/path/to/some/file");
 fileInfo.open();

-// parse tags
+// parse container format, tags, attachments and/or chapters as needed
+// notes:
-// (might throw exception derived from TagParser::Failure for fatal parsing error or ios_base::failure for IO errors)
+// - These functions might throw exceptions derived from ios_base::failure for IO errors and
-fileInfo.parseTags(diag);
+//   populate diag with possibly critical parsing messages you definitely want to check in production
+//   code.
+// - Parsing a file can be expensive if the file is big or the disk IO is slow.
+You might want to
+//   run it in a separate thread.
+// - At this point the parser does not make much use of the progress object.
+fileInfo.parseContainerFormat(diag, progress);
+fileInfo.parseTags(diag, progress);
+fileInfo.parseAttachments(diag, progress);
+fileInfo.parseChapters(diag, progress);
+fileInfo.parseEverything(diag, progress); // just use that one if you want all over the above

-// get first tag as an object derived from the Tag class
+// get tag as an object derived from the Tag class
+// notes:
+// - In real code you might want to check how many tags are assigned or use
+//   fileInfo.createAppropriateTags(…) to create tags as needed.
 auto tag = fileInfo.tags().at(0);

-// extract title and convert it to UTF-8 std::string
-// (toString() might throw ConversionException)
+// extract a field value and convert it to UTF-8 std::string (toString() might throw ConversionException)
+#include <tagparser/tag.h>
+#include <tagparser/tagvalue.h>
 auto title = tag->value(TagParser::KnownField::Title).toString(TagParser::TagTextEncoding::Utf8);

-// change album using an encoding suitable for the tag format
+// change a field value using an encoding suitable for the tag format
-tag->setValue(TagParser::KnownField::Album, TagParser::TagValue("some UTF-8 string", TagParser::TagTextEncoding::Utf8, tag->proposedTextEncoding()));
+tag->setValue(KnownField::Album, TagValue("some UTF-8 string", TagTextEncoding::Utf8, tag->proposedTextEncoding()));

+// get/remove/create attachments
+#include <tagparser/abstractattachment.h>
+if (auto *const container = fileInfo.container()) {
+    for (auto i = 0, count = container->attachmentCount(); i != count; ++i) {
+        auto attachment = container->attachment(i);
+        if (attachment->mimeType() == "image/jpeg") {
+            attachment->setIgnored(true); // remove existing attachment
+        }
+    }
-// create progress
+    // create new attachment
-TagParser::AbortableProgressFeedback progress([callback for status update], [callback for percentage-only updates]);
+    auto attachment = container->createAttachment();
+    attachment->setName("cover.jpg");
+    attachment->setFile(cover, diag);
+}

 // apply changes to the file on disk
+// notes:
-// (might throw exception derived from TagParser::Failure for fatal processing error or ios_base::failure for IO errors)
+// - Might throw exception derived from TagParser::Failure for fatal processing error or ios_base::failure
+//   for IO errors.
+// - Applying changes can be expensive if the file is big or the disk IO is slow.
+You might want to
+//   run it in a separate thread.
+// - Use progress.tryToAbort() from another thread or an interrupt handler to abort gracefully without leaving
+//   the file in an inconsistent state.
+// - Be sure everyting has been parsed before as the library needs to be aware of the whole file structure.
+fileInfo.parseEverything(diag, progress);
 fileInfo.applyChanges(diag, progress);
 ```